 Degree of practices based on participant’s knowledge and attitude

-Participant’s degree of practices was determined based on their knowledge and attitude obtained by adjusted binary logistic regression model [Table 4].
+Participant’s degree of practices was determined based on their knowledge and attitude obtained by adjusted binary logistic regression model (Table 4).
 It was investigated that the participants who were belonging to more knowledge were significantly more [AOR: 1.50; 95% CI: 1.11-2.03] likely to practice towards COVID-19.
 Again, the participants who were more positive in attitude, were significantly 3.03 [AOR: 2.03; 95% CI: 2.24-4.10] times more likely to practice towards COVID-19.

 Table 3.
 Degree of practices based on the participant’s knowledge and attitude.